caturmahdialfurqon/CoinMarketCap-WEB-SCRAPING-PHP/readme.md

 # CoinMarketCap SCRAPING DATA CRYPTOCURRENCY UPDATE WITH YOUR OWN API

-This script using by php programming language dan basic curl.
+This script using by php programming language and basic curl.

 this is very simple code, i just want to documentasion in my github repo. :D